VariantSync/DiffDetective-Demo/INSTALL.md

 The Nix and Docker setups just build the demo for you to run it.
 Windows users should _not_ use the Nix setup except if they have experience with WSL2, XServers, and Nix (see [REQUIREMENTS.md](REQUIREMENTS.md)).

+In case you encounter problems, you may have a look at the _Troubleshooting_ section at the bottom of this file.

 ## Manual Setup

 Check the requirements needed for the manual setup in the [REQUIREMENTS.md](REQUIREMENTS.md) file.